tomscholz/web/src/pages/blog/dockertest-gaen-google-apple-exposure-notification-covid-19.md

 Thanks for taking the time to read this article!
 Check out (our blog)[https://www.ORY.sh/blog] for more articles and tutorials.

-Should you have further questions or feedback, visit the [ORY community forum](https://community.ORY.sh/) or [chat](https://www.ORY.sh/chat).
+Should you have further questions or feedback, visit the [ORY Community Forum](https://community.ory.sh/) or [ORY Slack](https://www.ory.sh/chat).
 [ORY Dockertest](https://github.com/ORY/Dockertest) is open-source and freely available on [github](https://github.com/ORY/kratos), please consider starring the repository.
 It is free and helps grow the project and community.